 When you start with what you want to have happen and then seek solutions to address those criteria, building a better budget process becomes remarkably easy.
 Understanding the needs of all the major constituents in the budget process is another key to success.
 These constituencies are management, finance, department heads and IT.

 The most important constituent in the budget process is not finance, nor even management.
-To build a better budget process, you need to first consider the needs of the department heads.
+To build a better budget process, and to select budgeting software that fulfills your goals, you need to first consider the needs of the department heads.
 Most of the current problems with budgeting are that the department head’s needs are not properly accounted for – but when they are, ease of use, flexibility, ability to document their assumptions and justify their requests, and helping them understand what they are trying to accomplish with the budget become the primary drivers.
 If budgeting is a financial function, why are 80% to 90% of the users non-financial people?
 And, budgeting is as much a communications process as it is a financial one.

 So beginning with complaints or needs of constituents can be enormously valuable.
 Here are the results of what a recent survey said about the primary complaints of these constituents about their current budget process.
 It is important to note that the vast majority of respondents worked in organizations that used Microsoft Excel for budgeting: